Where to eat, drink and stay

 EAT AND DRINK

 Outside of the festival program, there is even more on offer.
 Melbourne’s Chinatown on Little Bourke Street is the Western world’s oldest continuous Chinatown and home to dozens and dozens of restaurants for those with a dumpling craving.
-You could have a drink down Tattersalls Lane next door at Ferdydurke or Section 8 next door, and then head to the Supper Inn for Chinese.
+You could have a drink down Tattersalls Lane next door at Ferdydurke or Section 8, or discover the hidden Berlin Bar, and then head to the Supper Inn for Chinese.
 Snack on modern Australian fare at ARU, or head over to Jesse Singh's Daughter in Law for playful contemporary Indian cooking; grab a cocktail at Nick & Nora's; get competitive at Ballers Clubhouse; or sing your heart out at karaoke at rooftop bar Heroes.

 And for a few others to explore outside the CBD: